vittorioPiotti/PathGraph-JavaFX/README.md

 > Empty callbacks to disable interactions on graph

-> Ability to custom callbacks, also click type
+> Ability to custom callbacks on graph interactions, also click type